lukegiuliani/homebots/README.md

 | Grafana login  | local .secrets file      | 1P written to .secrets    |
 | Unifi pass     | unifi-poller/.env        | .env.prod amended by 1p   |

+# SSL

+Two ways of accessing services.
+For development, we access at localhost over ssl, and enabling this browser flag makes the check go away: chrome://flags/#allow-insecure-localhost / brave://flags/#allow-insecure-localhost.
+It's still red, but at least you don't have to click through.

+For deployment, We're going to use a wildcard cert for the domain, and route the services at `http://host.domain.com/service`.
+We'll use internal dns on the pihole to resolve to an internal IP, there'll be no listing on public internet.
+We'll provision that cert via traefik's let's encrypt module, but note that means we probably need to ensure that's only done on one host.

 # Secrets